ColleenWoolsey/first-react-app/README.md

 Create a link in your navigation bar that links to /owners path.
 Create a route for /owners that renders the <OwnerList> component and sends the corresponding state property.
 Add the code in <OwnerList> to display all the items in the array.

+PRACTICE CHAPTER FOUR - POPULATING REACT COMONENT STATE FROM AN API

+Refactor your code to populate the locations and the owners from your API.

+Once you have everything rendering, remove the empty arrays you defined in the state object so you can see how the React lifecycle works.
+What happened when you removed them?